-My favourite is the Guernica inspired mural made by Speto (see pic) close to the Luchtsingel (read Project Luchtsingel).
-Another favourite is the girl between Witte de Withstraat and a parking lot, Kromme Elleboog (tip: go up to the parking lot for a different view during the DAK event).
-Find them all by yourself or with the aid of thismap on the Rua website and note the elaborate details on some of the murals.
+My favourite is the Guernica inspired mural made by Speto close to the Luchtsingel (read Project Luchtsingel) and venue Annabel.
+Another favourite is the girl between Witte de Withstraat and a parking lot, Kromme Elleboog (tip: go up to the parking lot for a different view).
+Find the 5 murals all by yourself or with the aid of this map on the Rua website and note the elaborate details on some of the murals.

 A great way to discover the center of Rotterdam on a first time visit.
 For other street art/murals do check the Rewriters‘ app or their tour.